 Request access to the USF St. Petersburg VPN

 Complete the form below to request access to the USF St. Petersburg VPN.
-Once we have given you access, you will be able to log into the VPN using your USF NetID username and password.
+Once you have been given access, you will be able to download and log into the VPN using your USF email address and password.

 Frequently Asked Questions (FAQs)